neka-nat/dq3d/README.md

 Dual quaternion for 3d geometric operations.

 ## Installation
-Running `pip install dq3d` should work.
+Running `pip install transformations dq3d` should work.

 ### macOS
 On macOS, if you get an error `ld: library not found for -lstdc++` do the following.
 Go to `/Library/Developer/CommandLineTools/Packages/` and install the package `macOS_SDK_headers_for_macOS_10.14.pkg`.
 They try installing again.